 Forest Vance: Yes, I agree.
 Absolutely!
 You may try a little bit of the Turkish Get Up too.

-Do you have any last minute tips or maybe like learning these techniques when it comes to kettlebell stuff?
-I know that you have some resources and a recent resource that you’ve kind of created when it comes to kettlebell exercises and workouts.
+Do you have any last-minute tips or like learning these techniques regarding kettlebell stuff?
+I know you have some resources and a recent resource you’ve created regarding kettlebell exercises and workouts.

 Rick Kaselj: Awesome!
-Forest where can people get more information about you?
+Forest, where can people get more information about you?

-Take care and bye bye.
+Take care and bye-bye.

 Rick Kaselj, MS